Infineon/ml-tflite-micro/README.md

 2. TfliteU interpreter-less: Uses pre-generated model specific code to perform the inference without an interpreter.
 This allows for smaller binaries as well as less overhead on inference execution.

-In both cases, this version of the library provides two types of quantization - `floating point` and `8-bit integer`.
+In both cases, this version of the library provides three types of quantization - `floating point`, `16-bit integer` and `8-bit integer`.

 ### Quick Start